 Simon Philips is a British venture capitalist, media & entertainment expert, and founder of Chicken Soup & Brownies Ltd, an investment and venture philanthropy firm.

-As a board member of Falcon’s Beyond, Simon adds tremendous value to the company because of his high level of expertise in the intellectual property and consumer products arenas.
+As a Senior Advisor to the Falcon’s Beyond Board of Managers, Simon adds tremendous value to the company because of his high level of expertise in the intellectual property and consumer products arenas.
 His previous experience includes serving as Executive Vice-President & General Manager of The Walt Disney Company EMEA and President of Marvel Entertainment International, where he was responsible for targeting new businesses as well as growing and increasing the depth of Marvel’s existing businesses.
 He also oversaw and acted as the Executive Producer for several of Marvel’s hit animated series, including The Super Hero Squad, The Avengers – Earth’s Mightiest Heroes, and the Marvel Japanese anime series.

 In addition to propelling Disney’s and Marvel’s iconic characters in the marketplace, Simon also breathed life into Pixar’s and Star Wars’ brands through the licensing business across hard-lines, soft-lines, FMCG, and publishing.